- Pregnancy and the immune system

 RIC advises all women to discuss the full details and implication of the NK cell testing with their specialist before making a decision.
 Your specialist will be able to advise you whether it is appropriate for you to have the testing done or not.
 They will also be able to contact us to arrange the blood test.

-If you chose to have the blood tests undertaken before seeing a specialist, a blood test request and consent form can be completed and taken to The Doctors Laboratory (TDL) patient reception in 76 Wimpole St (see website for times of opening and directions: http://www.tdlpathology.com/services-divisions/patient-services ).
-Please make it clear that RIC Ltd will be invoicing you directly for the tests but TDL will charge approximately £31 for taking the blood and transporting the sample to us.
+Other options available include The Doctors Laboratory where a blood test request and consent form can be completed and taken to The Doctors Laboratory (TDL) patient reception in 76 Wimpole St (see website for times of opening and directions: http://www.tdlpathology.com/services-divisions/patient-services ).
+This form will need to have been signed by a medical Practitioner.

 Signing the blood test request and consent form will constitute your consent to have the blood taken and the various tests performed, as well as your agreement to pay for the tests.
 It is therefore very important that you take this form with you when you attend for your blood test.